Lcornet/GENERA/README.md

 https://bccm.belspo.be/content/bccm-collections-genomic-era

 # NEWS
+12/04 !!!
+GTDB has been added to GENERA tools !!!
 08/04 !!!
 Metabolic has been added to GENERA tools !!!
 01/04 !!!
 Orthology version 2.0.0 is now available: Specific gene analysis available, nucleotide mode available !!!
 20/03 !!!
 Genome-downloader version 2.0.0 is now available: Dereplication of genomes and species level are available !!!